dontrolle/vscode-reflow-lines/testUnit/befor.md

 `{"settings": {"preferredLineLength":80, "doubleSpaceBetweenSentences": true, "resizeHeaderDashLines": true}}`

-This markdown file is used by the getReflowedText unit (er...integration?) test.
-The test reads this file and iteratively performs a reflow operation on all lines it finds and compares each result to the corresponding lines of text that the after.md file.
-The very first line in this file is special in that it specifies the settings for the extension via an inline code block of JSON.
+This markdown file is used by the getReflowedText_compare_before_and_after unit test.
+The test reads the *befor.md* file and iteratively performs a reflow operation on all lines it finds and compares each result to the corresponding lines in the *after.md* file.
+The very first line in this file is a special *settings* line that specifies the ReflowMarkdown extension settings via an inline code block of JSON.
-Similar lines occur further down in the file and when each of these lines is encountered the settings are modified and the new settings are used for reflowing until another settings line is encountered.
+Similar lines occur further down in the file and when each is encountered the specified settings are merged in and used for reflowing until another *settings* line is encountered.
 As changes to the code are made, this method of testing will tell us if we have made any changes that cause the before and after paragraphs to no longer match.
-This file begins with 2 special paragraphs that define the settings that will be used from that point forward.
-As tests are needed for other settings, you will similar paragraphs that modify the settings to be used.

 This is a Header Made Using Equals Signs
 ========================================